marvinborner/bruijn/README.md

     # we can use the function in all functions below its definition
     get-one2 get-one

+    # tests are similar to assertions in other languages
+    # in this example they're used to show the reduced expressions
     :test (get-one2) (+1)

     # indenting acts similarly to Haskell's where statement